magdolana/PlateDesign/README.md

 3) Test your server by inputing: http://127.0.0.1:80.
 If you can see the welcome pages, then you are good.

+Check out the configure file 'nodebob/app/serverEnd/nginx.conf' when using Nginx.

 4) For mobile version (ios or android), you need to edit the updaterCtrl.js in mobile/public/js/controllers.

 Try to change the serverAddress to your local IP.

 ###Nodebob configure
 1) LS-seed project rewrite the nodebob script for Windows and Mac.
 Take your time to understand the scripts first.

-2) Copy three ls-seed nodebob scripts (build-combine.bat, build.osx update.sh and build.osx ls-seed.sh) into the nodebob root folder.(along with original build.bat)
+2) Copy three scripts: build-combine.bat, build.osx update.sh and build.osx ls-seed.sh) into the nodebob root folder.(along with original build.bat)

 ###Windows plantform Build steps
-1) Run the 'nodebob/app/build-combine.bat' script..
+1) Run the 'nodebob/build-combine-ls-seed-win.bat' script..

 2) Go to release folder.
 There should be two .exe files exist: 'release/ls-seed.exe' and 'release/update/update.exe'